DevCycleHQ/devcycle-docs/docs/integrations/google-analytics-4.md

 ### GTM Elements: Tags, Variables, and Triggers

+Below is a description of Google Tag Manager's tags, variables, and triggers.
+For more in-depth understanding, consult   [Google's official documentation](https://support.google.com/tagmanager/answer/6102821).

 - Tags execute specified functionality, such as sending data to GA4 or initializing DevCycle.
-For more details, consult [Google's official documentation](https://support.google.com/tagmanager/answer/6102821).
 - Variables serve as placeholders for predefined values, which in this guide store the feature and variation data.
 - Triggers are conditions that, when met, execute actions defined in Tags.